sabaronett/streaming-instability/README.md

 # streaming-instability
-Research related to planetesimal formation via the streaming instability.
+Research related to numerical simulations of the streaming instability.